txstc55/ImageMosaicBVH/README.md

 I tried to do pasting work on multithreading, then merge the photo using a shared queue, and whenever the queue is not empty, the master thread takes the object and do a merge.
 But like I mentioned, the size limit is just ruining everything, and when the imaage get larger, the get() operation just takes forever and beats the purpose of multithreading.

 Essentially, this is a lot faster than the very first version I wrote.
 If you have better idea on speeding it up, don't hesitate and just open an issue or a pull request.

+## But why?
+I wanted to compress a whole porn into one image, that's why.

+And now I can.